Village Acupuncture & Herbal Medicine

 Kassie Morgan is a state and nationally board certified Acupuncturist and Chinese Herbal Medicine practitioner.
 She holds the title Diplomate in Oriental Medicine (NCCAOM).
 This title certifies that she has completed over 3,500 hours of training in all the principal aspects of Traditional Chinese Medicine, including acupuncture and the use of Chinese herbs and formulas.

 Kassie discovered acupuncture during a search for a deeper purpose and meaning in her life.
 It brought greater self-awareness and clarity to her life.
 She felt called to study this medicine after her life had shifted in incredibly positive ways due to receiving acupuncture treatments.
-Kassie graduated from a four year program at Daoist Traditions College of Chinese Medical Arts in Asheville, NC with a Masters in acupuncture and Chinese medicine.
+Kassie is classically trained and graduated from a four year program at Daoist Traditions College of Chinese Medical Arts in Asheville, NC with a Masters in acupuncture and Chinese medicine.
 She had the honor to study with Jeffery Yuen, an 88th generation Daoist priest from the Jade Purity School.

 She enjoys working with depression, anxiety and autoimmune conditions and feels deeply called to helping people embrace their own unique gifts.
 She likes to incorporate stone medicine, gua sha and cupping into her treatments.